Tone Twist Tool

 Alternating versus random casing

-With alternating mode, the sarcasm text generator flips every single letter mathematically between upper and lower case.
+With alternating mode, the tool flips every single letter mathematically between upper and lower case.
 But with random mode, the casing is wildly unpredictable, making your text look wonderfully chaotic and unhinged!

 We even give you start-lowercase or start-uppercase toggles, though those only work in alternating mode since random mode does whatever it wants.